Notion Helper

 Creates a representation of a file link.

-createFile(url: string): Object
+createFile(id: string): Object

 Parameters

-url (string) The URL of the file.
+id (string) The ID of the file.

 Returns

-Object: An object containing the file URL.
+Object: An object containing the file ID.

 Object with methods for constructing Notion page metadata, including parent, page, block, property, cover, and icon.